The Justice Bell Story

 Enter Rev. Richard Lyon Stinson, who arrived at the church as new rector in 1992.
 Stinson decided the bell deserved a new lease on life.
 Three years later, it was installed in the rotunda of the bell tower.

-In 2020, as the bell was being transported to Independence Square in Philadelphia for an event to honor the 19th Amendment, it fell off the truck and was damaged.
-The Justice Bell no longer resides at Washington Memorial Chapel and there is no information about where it is, or when or if it will return.
+In 2020, as the bell was being transported to Independence Square in Philadelphia for an event to celebrate the centennial of the 19th Amendment, it fell off the truck and was damaged.